Life at The Sixth Form

 I’ve asked the Head of Careers and Higher Education for an individual meeting.
 We had an information evening about university applications recently, and I wanted to ask some questions.
 The Year 13s tell me that the UCAS support they’re getting is incredible.

-For the next half an hour, I have chapter time.
-This is time where we come together as a chapter group and take part in a range of enriching and character development activities.
+For the next half an hour, I have form time.
+This is time where we come together as a form group and take part in a range of enriching and character development activities.
 Our programme is focussed and concentrates on a range of areas including careers and PSHE.

 Next it’s my science lesson.
 We have brand new labs with up-to-date equipment which means we are able conduct experiments with ease.
 With small numbers in the class, the teacher is able to work with us very closely, personalising the lessons to suit our needs and requirements.